Moburma/MCLevelEdit/README.md

 ## Limitations/Known issues

-* Needs to be run from the play button in PowerShell ISE otherwise the map images won't load.
-Need to fix this.
 * The map image support is very crude and only a few levels have map images pre-created.
 The rest will appear as black squares
 * Removed items still appear on the map image
 * No editing of Mapgen attributes yet
 * No editing of mana total and target yet
-* No adding/removing wizards from levels yet

 ## Todo

 * Support for new level creation - exposing Mapgen attributes
 * Support for editing level mana total and mana target
-* Support for changing which Wizards are present on a level
 * Possibly support for wizard AI functionality
 * Mana total estimation
 * Hopefully integration with the [REMC2](https://github.com/thobbsinteractive/magic-carpet-2-hd) project to have proper realtime map view